makyo/writing/content/work/sawtooth/every-angel-is-terrifying/every-angel-is-terrifying.md

 >
 > You page, "Or my life is okay, I dunno." to Peter_P.
 >
 > You page, "Shouldn't complain, I'm in a good spot.
 It's just hard when it all feels so pointless and empty.
 Sometimes I get desperately sad and everything hurts or whatever, but this is just like having my heart and brain replaced with cottonballs.
-It's like thinking with fluff." to Peter_P.
+It's like thinking through gauze." to Peter_P.

 I realized, by the time I manage to lift my paws from the keys and cup them around my blunt muzzle, that I've started crying, the fur on my cheeks damp with tears.
 I wished I could delete messages.
 Erase them from the screen, from the server, from Peter's mind, if he'd already read them.
 I wished I could take it back and just be empty in my room, at my poster-covered walls, rather than empty on the internet at distant friends.